Residence Agreement Policies and Procedures

 For autumn, winter, and spring quarters, R&DE Student Housing will charge the fraternity or sorority rent for any spaces that go unfilled by the organization.
 Failure to fill 100% of the spaces within a house may result in the group’s loss of housing privileges.

 Residents of Greek houses are financially obligated for lost or destroyed property and damages resulting from negligence or misconduct of any resident, or guest of the house.
 All house debt must be paid in full by the end of each academic quarter.
 In the event that the collective financial obligation of the fraternity or sorority is not met, the university reserves the right to bill the fraternity or sorority members, including out of house members and residents, individually for their pro rata share of the outstanding debt.
-Costs are determined by Residential &Dining Enterprises.
-The billing is at the discretion of the chapter leadership.
+Costs are determined by Residential & Dining Enterprises.

 The university reserves the right to remove any fraternity or sorority from housing for failure to meet any of the preceding commitments or failure to comply with university policy.